ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Input and Output Files
 =======================
 This chapter provides an overview of the input and output files needed by the components of the UFS SRW Application.
 Links to more detailed documentation for each of the components (e.g., UFS_UTILS, the UFS Weather Model, and the UPP) are provided in the sections below.
-For SRW App users who want to jump straight to downloading and staging the files, see :numref:`Section %s <DownloadingStagingInput>`.
+For SRW App users who want to jump straight to downloading and staging the required files, see :numref:`Section %s <DownloadingStagingInput>`.

 .. _Input:

 Input Files
 ===========
-The SRW Application requires numerous input files to run: static datasets (fix files containing climatological information, terrain and land use data), initial and boundary conditions files, and model configuration files (such as namelists).
+The SRW Application requires numerous input files to run: static datasets (fix files containing climatological information, terrain, and land use data), initial and boundary conditions files, and model configuration files (such as namelists).

 Initial and Boundary Condition Files